RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/AddMHCEpitopeConstraintMover.md

 You can also use `AddMHCEpitopeConstraintMover` to add a second epitope prediction method to the entire pose by applying it without a selector.

 Note that for the constraint to be function, YOU MUST USE A SCOREFUNCTION WITH `mhc_epitope` WEIGHTED TO SOMETHING OTHER THAN 0.
 The `weight` parameter passed to the constraint mover will be multiplied by scorefunction weight to give you the "net weight."
 If you scorefunction has `mhc_epitope` weighted to 0, it will therefore have a net weight of 0.

+##Citation Information

+Please see the main [[MHCEpitopeEnergy|MHCEpitopeEnergy#citation-information]] page for citation information if you use the `AddMHCEpitopeConstraintMover`.

 ##Usage